cleemesser/aero15X-laptop-linux-cuda-config/README.md

 ### Update 4/5/2018

  - tried using macbook usb-c adapter to add second display (after failure using builtin HDMI and mini-displayport) and it works right out of the box with lightdm/xubuntu.
 Works with two brands so far, the first one we are not sure (no label) the second one is the Cable Matters USB-C Multiport adapter with ethernet model 201014-BLK.
-It suport VGA at 1040p@60Hz and 4k@30Hz.
+It suport VGA at 1040p@60Hz and 4k@30Hz via HDMI.
 The usb port and ethernet port work as well.
 It uses a DisplayLink chip I think.

 ### Update 3/2018: